EXPLOSIVES DETECTION FOR THE FUTURE

 An innovative chemical scrubber removes sources of interference to make false positives a thing of the past.
 Accurately generating and detecting nitrogen oxides enables these sensitive measurements.

-Bomb-sniffing dogs cannot provide numerical data on the quantity or type of explosive that's been detected.
-In contrast, ALTI's cutting-edge UV laser methodology can do both.
+Bomb-sniffing dogs cannot provide numerical data or identify the type of explosive that's been detected.
+In contrast, ALTI's cutting-edge violet laser methodology can potentially do both.

 Our analyzer is built to handle both particle and vapor analysis and can be used in many scenarios.
 Travel, shipping, and defense are a few of the sectors this technology can be deployed in.
-ALTI is also working on medical and environmental discoveries, including a safe, affordable nitric oxide production alternative to pure NO dilution and corona discharge for medical uses, such as Covid.
+Similar equipment can even be used as a safe, affordable nitric oxide production alternative to pure NO dilution for medical uses, such as Covid.

 Laser light that has reflected 1000 times between two mirrors.